Driver of stolen cargo van taken into custody after leading LAPD on pursuit marked by high speeds, erratic behavior

 The driver and another occupant were taken into custody just after 11 a.m.

 Multiple residents came out of their homes as authorities descended on the area.
-Crowd control was conducted as several people walked toward the street.
-No incidents were reported.
+Crowd control was conducted, but no incidents were reported.